rickylim19/MethylationNormalization/README.md

     cancers.ls                   -> list of cancer directory
-    getSampleSheet.py            -> script to parse the annotation file for minfi getSampleSheets.sh           -> script to batch parse the annotation file for minfi InormalizeBetaScore.R        -> script to normalize the DNA methylation data from TCGA sampleSheets_minfi.log       -> log file from adding the annotation normalizeBetaScore_minfi.log -> log file from normalizing the DNA methylation
+    getSampleSheet.py            -> script to parse the annotation file for minfi getSampleSheets.sh           -> script to batch parse the annotation file for minfi normalizeBetaScore.R         -> script to normalize the DNA methylation data from TCGA sampleSheets_minfi.log       -> log file from adding the annotation normalizeBetaScore_minfi.log -> log file from normalizing the DNA methylation